OsmiumCoder/Capital-and-City-Name-Generator/README.md

 In the extracted folder will be a shortcut which you can drag to your desktop.
 If you would like to change the shortcut icon see [SHORTCUT INSTRUCTIONS](Documentation/SHORTCUT%20INSTRUCTIONS.md) under the Documentation folder.

+After you have dragged the shortcut to your desktop double-click it.
+A prompt will then display asking what you want to use to open **.pyw** files. **IMPORTANT**: You must select the python interpreter and not an IDE for it too properly run.

+The shortcut should now be configured to be used at anytime.

 ## Usage
 Once you have the application open and running click the red button to generate a list of 15 names in the display box.